CentralAuth/CentralAuth-Docs/docs/admin/dashboard/organization/integration.md

 - **Client Secret**: The secret key for this organization to use in your application.

 :::tip
 To integrate CentralAuth with your application, you require some technical knowledge.
 If you need help, contact your development team or check the [developer documentation](/category/developers).
+If you prefer working with AI tools, see the [CentralAuth MCP server guide](/developer/mcp-server).
 :::

 ## Which domain should I use?